JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.html.md

 ### Generate noise dimensions

 High-dimensional data structures often benefit from the addition of auxiliary noise dimensions, which can be used to assess the robustness of dimension reduction and clustering algorithms.
 The functions in this section provide flexible ways to generate random noise dimensions, ranging from purely random Gaussian variables to more structured, wavy patterns that mimic nonlinear distortions in high-dimensional space.
-These functions can be applied independently or combined with other geometric structures to create complex simulated datasets. @tbl-noise-tb-html details these functions.
+These functions can be applied independently or combined with other geometric structures to create complex simulated datasets. @tbl-noise-tb details these functions.

 ::: {.cell}